-Healing through creative expression
+Healing through creative expression and community

 The journey starts with art, but that's just the beginning.
 We spark creativity in underprivileged communities and inspire individuals to experience the joy of self-expression to improve quality of life.